Skip to content

 Curated Holding Classes: E78, E87

 The E78 Curated Holding class, formerly called Collection, is the subject of much debate as to the requirements for which sets of objects can be considered collections (curated holdings) and which are sets of objects that are not curated.
-In order to have a consistent approach, in the absence of a separate class to represent sets, the preferred class for all such aggregations is Aggregation.
+In order to have a consistent approach, in the absence of a separate class to represent sets in the main CRM Ontology, the preferred class for all such aggregations is Linked Art's Set.
 Collections can be typed as such using the well established P2_has_type relationship to an appropriate vocabulary.
 This also obviates the need for E87, as an overly specific subclass of Activity.
-Aggregation is preferred over E19 Physical Object for consistency with sets of other types of resource, and that a Collection which was never brought together stretches the limits of the definition.
+Set is preferred over E19 Physical Object for consistency with sets of other types of resource, and that a Collection which was never brought together stretches the limits of the definition.
 It also makes it very hard to distinguish between an object with physical parts (Painting with a Frame) and a Collection with members (Paintings Collection with a Painting).

 Condition Classes: E3